 Some time between 1871 and 1881 Mark has decided to try his luck in London as many young country men and women did.
 Life in the country may have seemed idyllic for some but life was hard, the work often back breaking and the living conditions sometimes pitiful.
 The nineteenth century saw a mass emigration from the countryside to the industrial towns where work was rumoured to be plentiful and the standard of living higher.
-Mark is boarding in Chelsea in 1881 with a Clara Skull, most likely an aunt, and is working as a groom.
+Mark is boarding in Chelsea in 1881 with a Clara Skull, his sister-in-law married to Mark’s brother George, and is working as a groom.
 In Victorian times a groom would typically be employed with a coachman and stable hand in looking after horses for a rich family of which there was no shortage in 1881 Chelsea.

 Mark met Louisa Timblick, a Buckinghamshire servant girl seven years his junior.
 They married in Chelsea in 1884 where, curiously, Louisa’s name is given as Naomi.
 In 1887, back in Wiltshire, Mark’s brother David died at the young age of 33.
 His widow would have had a struggle to raise her family alone especially as she was pregnant at the time of David’s death and Mark and Louisa stepped in and agreed to take in their three-year-old daughter Mary Jane.
 They nicknamed the toddler Polly and she effectively became Mark and Louisa’s first child.